 |Mechanical Engineering Courses||15|

-- Master of Science candidates in Mechanical Engineering are limited to not more than three 500-level courses in engineering.
+- Students are limited to not more than three 500-level courses in engineering.
 Not more than two of the 500-level courses can be applied to the 15 credits of mechanical engineering coursework.

 - All master's degree requirements must be completed within six years.